pstringe/Research-Development-and-Applications/Equipment/Representative Number Theory/Hallucinatory (Indeterminate) Successions.md

 PROP : RTN : 1.5 : [[PROP-RTN-1.4]] is constructed using via [[Axiom-RTN-0.6]] and [[Axiom-RTN-0.5]]
 ![[PROP-RTN-1.3]]

-ISO : RTN : 1.5 : Hallucinatory numbers may be utilized as exact representations of the space of possible [generations](obsidian://open?vault=Master&file=Research%20and%20Development%2FFundamental%20Metaphysics%2FProcess%20Mechanics%2FDef-EM-0.3-Generation%20(reductive)) from [mechanics of evidence generation](obsidian://open?vault=Master&file=Research%20and%20Development%2FFundamental%20Metaphysics%2FProcess%20Mechanics%2FEvidence%20Generation%2FMechanics%20of%20Evidence%20Generation) using the [[Process Calculus]].
+ISO : RTN : 1.5 : Hallucinatory numbers may be utilized as exact representations of the space of possible $successions$ given a meta-representation, encoded as a plurality of propositions.
+These successions are isomorphic to $successions$ in the [[Process Calculus]].

 PROP : RTN : 1.4 : $$
 	((q,r) ::= (q, m(r)))